sarrvesh/sarrvesh.github.io/SPHINX/source/index.rst

    :figwidth: 45%
    :align: right

 I am a telescope scientist working with the LOw Frequency ARray (LOFAR) at ASTRON.
-I study magnetic fields and radio continuum emission in nearby spiral galaxies.
+For my PhD, I studied the non-thermal emission and magnetic fields in nearby galaxies using the LOFAR and the Westerbork radio telescopes.
+You can find the electronic copy of my thesis :download:`here <_static/sarrvesh_thesis.pdf>`.

 You can download my CV :download:`here <_static/CV_Sarrvesh.pdf>`.
 You can access my list of publication on `NASA ADS <http://adsabs.harvard.edu/cgi-bin/nph-abs_connect?library&libname=sarrvesh&libid=503b7579ff>`_ or here.

 View my profile on `ORCID <http://orcid.org/0000-0002-7587-4779>`_.